iper404/GameLog-2/README.md

 **Try it here:** https://gamelog-2.vercel.app/

+Log in with the demo account to test the features of the app:

+email:
+test@gmail.com

+password:
+123456

+Or:

 Create an account and test:
 - Add games
 - Set Now Playing
 - Update hours / estimated length (completion % recalculates automatically)
 - Confirm per-user data isolation by using a second account

-Log in with the demo account to test the features of the app:
-email:
-test@gmail.com
-password:
-123456
 ---

 ## Roadmap